umit-iace/typst-umit-tirol-bmim/example/exam.typ

 #task(
   points: 5,
-  description: [ single points task description ],
+  description: [ single points task description referencing @task:main and also
-  solution: [ this is how ],
+  @task:sub],
-)
+  solution: [ this is how to also reference from solution @task:sub], )